KNowledgeOnWebScale/solid-web-monetization/reports/report2.md

 <!-- As a Grant for the Web grantee it is important that you update the community and the program on the progress of your work.
 This is a chance to brag a little, name where you might have struggled and get feedback from the Web Monetization Community. -->

+This is the final report of our project to enable the monetization of Solid application, allowing Solid identities to be linked to Web Monetization wallets, and incorporating payment processing into Solid’s authentication.

+Learn more about our project here: https://github.com/KNowledgeOnWebScale/solid-web-monetization

 ## Image (optional)

 <!-- Share a project screenshot, a whiteboard doodle, or a photo of your team hard at work. -->
 ![](https://knowledgeonwebscale.github.io/solid-web-monetization/assets/img/final-report-image.png)

 ## Project Update